-- The country of use must be specified, the Bands table must be set up - The Update Masks procedure performed - To simplify the subsequent identification of signals, the 'Known Signals' table can be filled in advance, during the 'Update Masks', or manually (not obligatory) - All nearby mobile phones must be switched off or put in "flight (plane)" mode.
+- The country of use must be specified, the Bands table must be set up - The Update Masks procedure performed - The Known Signals should be filled during the Update Masks or manually - All nearby mobile phones must be switched off or put in "flight (plane)" mode.
 All known wireless devices like access points, video cameras, baby monitors, printers etc. must be switched off.
 Wireless phones must be switched off. - If the option "Scan 802.11 wireless access points" is inactive, the computer running the Delta X should be in the "flight (plane)" mode - Sound in the checked room should be created to activate any potential bugging devices and force them to increase their transmission power.
 The laptop with the Delta X can produce music, or a language tuition course for example to achieve this.